Do United Methodists believe "once saved, always saved?" Can we lose our salvation?

 Once saved, always saved?
 No. We're not Calvinists.
 We don't believe God has orchestrated the world and the universe to make that the necessary outcome for some limited number of the pre-selected.
 And we're not reducing salvation to a propositional transaction, as some forms of American Protestant proclamation have done, so that once we believe and say certain things, no matter what else happens, we "have" salvation and can never "lose" it.

 Perhaps the better phrase, though one Wesley himself did not use, would be one that starts where Calvin starts-not with us (as once saved, always saved often seems to do), but with God.
 "God is out to save us, one and all."
 Though we have no faith we can articulate, God is out to save us, one and all.
 Though our faith may grow dim and our works disorderly, God is out to save us, one and all.
 Though we may lose our way and do terrible things to others, God is out to save us, one and all.
 And though for some God's efforts to save may still leave them in spiritual death and Hell, God is out to save us, one and all.

 Once saved, always saved?
 No. But always, always called to the fullness of God's salvation.
 And always, always loved.

-The Rev. Taylor Burton-Edwards served as director of worship resources with the Discipleship Ministries of the United Methodist Church (2005-2018), and is an elder in the Indiana Conference.
+The Rev. Taylor Burton-Edwards served as director of worship resources with the Discipleship Ministries of the United Methodist Church (2005-2018).

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.